Clayton Antitrust Act Definition

 Kodak has a long history of antitrust lawsuits.
 Kodak dominated the camera and film market for a very long time.
 It had to deal with lawsuits over competition and trade practices, several of which it won.
 However, some of the cases led to improvements in the federal antitrust law regime in the United States.

 Another example in this regard is the intended merger of Heinz Inc with Gerber and Beech-Nut.
 Heinz Inc. is the leader in the food industry, and combined with the other two companies, the post-merger entity would have become a significant player in the baby food space.
 It would have led to monopolistic prices in the markets.
 The proposed merger was challenged by the US antitrust body, Federal Trade Commission in 2001.
 Following a lawsuit, Heinz dropped the merger, and thus competition was safeguarded in the industry.

 - The act brought all the participating firms on a similar level of competitiveness.
 It largely eliminated the practice of predatory pricing and shielded every firm on this account.

 - The act regulates the conduct of mergers and acquisitions in such a way that a person cannot serve on the boards of two competing companies.
 In precision, he/she cannot be in a position to make decisions on two boards.

-- Stricter antitrust laws in us make it difficult for us companies to compete with companies from other geographies.
+- Stricter antitrust laws in the US make it difficult for US companies to compete with companies from other geographies.